copperwater/xNetHack/doc/xnh-changelog-9.0.md

   hole or a trap door.
 - Nonmagic flutes and harps display as "mundane flute" and "mundane harp" when fully identified.
+- Attribute display from enlightenment shows whether and how much you ever abused your alignment (in wizard mode, you are also shown the exact amount).

 ### Architectural changes